joselaraj/unit_converter/README.md

 # Unit converter
+I Developed a Python application using Tkinter to convert weights from pounds (lbs) to kilograms (kg).
+I Designed and implemented a user-friendly graphical interface for inputting and displaying conversion results.
+All by utilizing Python's Tkinter library to handle event-driven programming for weight conversion.

 # About me
 Hello, my name is Jose Lara and I am a current student at Elgin Community College in Illinois.
 I am currently in the process of working towards my Associate In Engineering Sciences.
 After my Associates, I will be transferring to The university of illinois at Chicago for my Bachelors of Science in Computer Science.